Resource Alert: NCD 2016 Progress Report Tackles Accessible Workplace Technology Issues

 - Educating technology developers on the principles of accessible design.

 And, finally, the NCD recommendations highlight PEAT as a valuable source of guidance in implementing these efforts.
-PEAT offers numerous resources on many related topics, from accessible eRecruiting to staff training, all available in our Accessible Technology Action Steps.
+PEAT offers numerous resources on many related topics, from accessible eRecruiting to staff training.

 As NCD’s report notes, "civil rights laws and technological advances have done much to level the playing field for people with disabilities.
 However, much work is left to be done as people with disabilities continue to face barriers to employment."
 Despite the many technological advances that are opening doors for people with disabilities, there is work to be done to ensure that everything from online job applications to time sheets to workplace communication tools are accessible to everyone.
 NCD’s framework for improving accessible technology in the workplace offers both policymakers and employers tangible steps to help increase employment opportunities and job success for people with disabilities.

 And of course, this wide-ranging report also addresses the countless ways that technology impacts how Americans with disabilities learn, receive health care, and experience community living.
 To read the full report, please visit http://www.ncd.gov/progressreport/2016/progress-report-october-2016.